christoph1984/plant_buddy/README.md

 # Welcome to Plant Buddy

 Plant Buddy is a small, self contained static website, built using HTML & CSS.
 The content is themed around providing handy tips and guides to beginner gardeners.
 As such the site is intended for use on mobile devices primarily (as the user might be in the garden when they need assistance), however the site is also responsive, so functions well on larger screens as well.
-Accessibility is a key consideration due to the demographic of gardening enthusiasts generally being over 50 years old.
+The site could easily be expanded with further guides going forwards.

 ![Plant Buddy Mockup Images](assets/readme-files/am_i_responsive.jpg)